UT-ADL/autoware_mini_practice/practice_4/README.md

 ```

 5. Create a publisher and publish waypoints into the topic `global_path`; it should be [latched topic](https://wiki.ros.org/rospy/Overview/Publishers%20and%20Subscribers#rospy.Publisher_initialization).
-   - create a special function for waypoint publishing that is called within the callback (after the lanelet sequence has been converted to waypoints).
+   - Create a special function for waypoint publishing that is called within the callback (after the lanelet sequence has been converted to waypoints).
 It makes the code more modular and has a better overview, and we might need to call it from another callback, as we will see later.
-   - `global_path` should be type autoware_mini/Path and its attribute `waypoints` is the list of Waypoints.
+   - `global_path` should be type autoware_mini/Path, and its attribute `waypoints` is the list of Waypoints.
    - `frame_id` should come from `config/planning.yaml` file, parameter `output_frame`
-   - timestamp should be added
+   - The timestamp should be added

 ```
 path = Path()